-This Work Program implements the overall transportation planning process that is described in the Prospectus, last updated in 2020; and the May 27, 2016, Federal Register, vol. 81, no. 103: U.S. Department of Transportation (US DOT) Statewide Transportation Planning: Metropolitan Transportation Planning Final Rule.
+This Work Program implements the overall transportation planning process that is described in the Prospectus, last updated in 2020; and Title 23 CFR Part 450 Subpart C Metropolitan Transportation Planning and Programming.
 Specific responsibilities, financial participation, and timing are identified and described in the Work Program.